Samson of Tottington: Life

-He was abbot at the time of the 1190 massacre of Jews in Bury St Edmunds.
-He also oversaw and arranged for the expulsion of all Jewish townspeople, asking in his letter to King Richard I "for written permission to expel the Jews from St Edmund’s town, because everything in the town...belonged by right to St Edmund: therefore, either the Jews should be St Edmund’s men, or he should banish them from the town".
+Samson was abbot at the time of the 1190 massacre of Jews in Bury St Edmunds.
+This occurred two days after the Palm Sunday massacre in Clifford's Tower, York on 16 March.
+Immediately thereafter, he himself oversaw and arranged for the expulsion of the remaining Jewish townspeople, asking in his letter to King Richard I "for written permission to expel the Jews from St Edmund’s town, because everything in the town... belonged by right to St Edmund: therefore, either the Jews should be St Edmund’s men, or he should banish them from the town".
 These events may have been linked to local political rivalries, as Samson was trying to undermine his rival William the Sacrist, who had business links with the town's Jews.

 Samson also seems to have promoted the cult of the alleged boy-martyr Robert of Bury at a time when the abbot of Norwich was attempting to assert authority over Bury.
 Norwich was the home of the rival boy-martyr William of Norwich.

 Pope Lucius III made Samson a judge delegate in ecclesiastical causes; he served on the commission for settling the quarrel between Hubert Walter and the monks of Canterbury; and on the Royal Council in London, where he sat as a baron, opposing the efforts of William of Longchamp to curtail the rights of the Benedictine Order.

 Samson died in 1211, having ruled his abbey for almost thirty years.

+Legacy

-Thomas Carlyle in Book 2: The Ancient Monk of Past and Present wrote an extended essay on Samson and leadership.
+Thomas Carlyle wrote an extended essay on Samson and leadership entitled "The Ancient Monk" in his 1843 Past and Present, based on his portrayal in J.G.
+Rokewode's 1840 edition of Jocelin of Brakelond's Chronicle.